joelmeyerson/autopick-bc/README.md

 The parent image is the `tensorflow:latest-gpu` image.
 The Dockerfile specifies the additional Conda packages needed for Autopick-BC, and sets up a Conda env.

-`git clone https://github.com/joelmeyerson/autopick-bc.git` # clone the repository

-`cd autopick-bc/docker` # directory with Dockerfile
+`git clone https://github.com/joelmeyerson/autopick-bc.git` # clone the repository `cd autopick-bc/docker` # directory with Dockerfile

-`docker build -t apbc .` # builds container called `apbc`

-`cd <relion-project>` # where `relion-project` is the path to the Relion project directory

-`docker run --gpus all --rm -ti -v $(pwd):<relion-project> apbc` # launches the `apbc` container in interactive move
+`docker build -t apbc .` # builds container called `apbc` `cd <relion-project>` # where `relion-project` is the path to the Relion project directory `docker run --gpus all --rm -ti -v $(pwd):<relion-project> apbc` # launches the `apbc` container in interactive move `cd <relion-project>`

-`cd <relion-project>`

-`conda activate apbc` # activate the Autopick-BC conda environment.
+`conda activate apbc` # activate the Autopick-BC conda environment

 ### Running with local installation

 If running locally it`s best to use GPUs and an up-to-date Nvidia driver.

-`git clone https://github.com/joelmeyerson/autopick-bc.git` # clone the repository

-`conda create --name apbc --file requirements.txt` # create conda environment `apbc` and install packages

-`bash -x -e build.sh` # set up conda environment.

-`conda activate apbc` # activate the Autopick-BC conda environment.

-`cd <relion-project>` # where `relion-project` is the path to the Relion project directory
+`git clone https://github.com/joelmeyerson/autopick-bc.git` # clone the repository `conda create --name apbc --file requirements.txt` # create conda environment `apbc` and install packages `bash -x -e build.sh` # set up conda environment `conda activate apbc` # activate the Autopick-BC conda environment `cd <relion-project>` # where `relion-project` is the path to the Relion project directory

 If installation fails using requirements.txt then it can be done with the included script.